samuelstjean/harmonization/README.md

 ## Harmonization of diffusion MRI datasets with adaptive dictionary learning

-Coming soon : a Docker container for ease of use with a configuration file to control every parameter of the algorithm.
+Coming soon : Actual instructions and example, along with the new configurations file format (one file which conatains all parameters) I am using now.

 In the meantime, you can check out the preprint version at https://arxiv.org/abs/1910.00272